LONDON CITY AIRPORT – MONITORING PLANNING CONTROLS

 These documents cover Planning Conditions only, although the principles will apply to S106 Agreements as necessary.

-The 2009 S106 Agreement requires (and the 2016 S106 Agreement will require) the Airport to publish a range of monitoring information at specified times and for it to be available in specific places.
+Since 2009 the Airport has been required by the respective S106 Agreements to publish a range of monitoring information at specified times and for it to be available in specific places.
 Of the published documents, the London City Airport Annual Performance Report (‘APR’) is the most comprehensive, covering all criteria that have required monitoring over the previous calendar year.
-The published version includes a written response to the APR from the Airport Monitoring Officer.
+The published versions include a written response to the APR from the Airport Monitoring Officer.
 The APRs are published on the websites of the Airport and the London City Airport Consultative Committee:

 A complaint or enquiry relating to the Airport can be raised by any individual or organisation at any time.
 The most common means of doing this is directly with the Airport, as the vast majority of issues are not ones of compliance with planning controls.
 There is an Airport officer dedicated to receiving and responding to complaints and general enquiries.
 Information on the Airport’s Environment-related Complaints and Enquiries procedures can be found on the Airport’s website:

 A smaller number of complaints are made directly to the Council, at officer or Member level; these may be referred to the Airport, depending on their nature.

 The Airport Monitoring Officer records all complaints received directly by the Council.

-The 2009 S106 Agreement requires the Airport Companies to record the complaints and enquiries that they receive and to send a summary list to the AMO every two weeks, with personal details relating to the complainants redacted.
+Since 2009 the respective S106 Agreements have required the Airport Companies to record the complaints and enquiries that they receive and to notify the Council within 15 days of receipt; personal details relating to the complainants are redacted.
 Any steps that have been taken to address the complaints and any further liaison with the complainant are also recorded.
 The AMO assesses the document, primarily in relation to possible instances of non-compliance, and responds to London City Airport as necessary.
-The number and type of complaints and enquiries received over the calendar year is published annually in London City Airport’s Annual Performance Report.
+The number and type of complaints and enquiries received over the calendar year is published annually in London City Airport’s Annual Performance Report and reported to Consultative Committee meetings.